What are fixed costs: Understanding the importance for small businesses

 What are fixed costs?

+Fixed costs are expenses that stay the same regardless of how much a business makes or sells.
 Predictable and consistent, these fixed costs make budgeting, forecasting, and cash flow management easy as expenses remain the same and roll in at regular intervals.

 What are fixed overhead costs?